• Cateogies

 Rhabdomyolysis: What Happened After Being Diagnosed?

-Earlier this week I was admitted to the hospital after being diagnosed with rhabdomyolysis during an emergency room visit.
-I was released this afternoon and wanted to share an update with everyone.
-If you haven’t read the first article about my diagnoses I recommend you start here first.
+I recently was admitted to the hospital after being diagnosed with rhabdomyolysis.
+I was released this afternoon and wanted to share a few thoughts with you all.
+If you haven’t read the first article about my diagnoses I suggest you start here first.

-My CK levels needed to be at least 5,000 in order for me to get discharged from the hospital.
+The requirement for me to finally be discharged was to have my CK levels at a least 5,000.
 My blood test from this morning came back a little over 4,000.
 When I was admitted Tuesday night my CK levels were over 8,000.
-Today is now Thursday by the way for anyone who finds this after April 2022.
+Today is now Thursday by the way.

-My left arm is sore and hard to move from having two IV’s in it and being stuck many times to draw blood for testing.
-My right arm is still swollen and tight due to the rhabdomyolysis.
+My left arm is sore and hard to move from having two IV’s in it and being stuck so many times to draw blood from testing.
+My right arm is still swollen and tight due to the rhabdo.

 I can’t workout for at least 15–30 days per my doctors.
 After returning to working out I have to start extremely light.
 I’ve been lifting 20 lbs dumbbells and the doctor suggested I start with 5 lbs and slowly build it back up.

-I would just like to emphasize on the fact that working out in general or working out incorrectly did not cause this happen.
+I would just like to emphasis on the fact that simply working out or working out incorrectly did not cause this happen.
 It just sadly happened.
-Here’s a video about rhabdomyolysis from the Mayo Clinic’s Youtube channel.
+Here’s a video about Rhabdo occurs.

 • It took me an entire day to receive my daily medication and I had to request it from every nurse despite the doctor already approving it for me.